 Despite the oil crisis, 1979 was the best year for a Chevy Camaro thanks to massive demand, plenty of engines with tire smoking power and a brand spankin new Berlinetta coupe

-Super stern California emission laws meant that all ’79 Camaros sold in the bear state had 5-10 hp less when compared to the ones sold in all other states.
+Super stern California emission laws meant that all '79 Camaros sold in the Bear State had 5-10 hp less when compared to the ones sold in all other states.

 Source- Brochure

-An GM Turbo Hydra-Matic 350 was optional in all states but California where it was mandatory.
+A GM Turbo Hydra-Matic 350 was optional in all states but California where it was mandatory.
 The interior was available in either cloth or vinyl along with colors like red, black, blue, camel, carmine and green.
 Bone stock 1979 Z28 can run 1/4 mile in about 14–16 seconds, as per Hot Rod Magazine.

-More than 84000 were made and costed around $6,000 back then.
+More than 84000 were made and cost around $6,000 back then.

 Source- Brochure

-The Rally Sport was among the most customizable of the bunch, with dual tone paint options and a ton of upholstery colors available.
-Standard options included exclusive badges, steel belted ply tires, special shocks and front sway bars.
+The Rally Sport was among the most customizable of the bunch, with dual-tone paint options and a ton of upholstery colors available.
+Standard options included exclusive badges, steel belted ply tires, special shocks, and front sway bars.

 The Camaro sport coupe was the most sold Camaro with over 111,000 made and by far easiest to get in used car market.